 Grabbing a bite to eat has never been such a difficult task as it is in Costa Mesa.
 With so many amazing and unique options for food and drinks choosing where to eat is no easy feat.
-No matter what you are looking for, Costa Mesa restaurants are incredibly diverse and full of flavor inspiration from all around the planet.
+No matter what you‘re looking for, Costa Meca’s restaurants are incredibly diverse and full of flavor inspiration from all around the planet.

 I’ve teamed up with Travel Costa Mesa to bring you this post detailing my favorite foodie finds from my recent visit to the city to help them promote their new Eatcation campaign.

 One thing that I quickly noticed and had to adapt to many of the best restaurants in Costa Mesa is located in malls and shopping centers.
 Even the Michelin star restaurant that I dined at was in a shopping mall!